 Where can you park without coming to town before noon?
 The office building lots (those where there are no stores or restaurants that need the spaces) in the southern Marinship area near the Bay Model and the northern Marinship area near the Post Office are a popular choice, though it’s good to stay away from spots with “Reserved” signs, even on a holiday.
 Golden Gate Transit buses regularly run both ways on Bridgeway from this area to downtown Sausalito, and the walk to downtown Sausalito may take 20 to 40 minutes, depending on where you park and your pace.
 It’s a nice way to work off some of those extra holiday calories!

 Whatever you do, don’t park in restricted residential areas.
 A lot of parking tickets get written on July 4 in Sausalito when late arrivals panic and park where visitor parking is not permitted, so read posted signs carefully.
-If you’re in a residential neighborhood and the sign says “residential permit required” it is very likely that you’ll get a ticket for parking there.
-In fact, on the 4th of July it’s almost 100% certain.
+If you’re in a residential neighborhood and the sign says “residential permit required” it is almost certain that you’ll get a ticket for parking there on the 4th of July.

 One year we saw a late-arriving visitor who’d decided to just block the driveway of one of our editors’ neighbors in Old Town…. with the homeowner’s car still in the driveway!
 Sausalito PD was already there as we walked by, and that must have been an expensive ticket.